geodynamics/pylith/docs/user/examples/subduction-3d/step03-interseismic.md

 * `pylithapp.metadata` Metadata for this simulation.
 Even when the author and version are the same for all simulations in a directory, we prefer to keep that metadata in each simulation file as a reminder to keep it up-to-date for each simulation.
 * `pylithapp` Parameters defining where to write the output.
-* `pylithapp.problem` Parameters for the solution field with displacement and Lagrange multiplier subfields.
+* `pylithapp.problem` Parameters for the time step information as well as solution field with displacement and Lagrange multiplier subfields.
 * `pylithapp.interfaces` Parameters for the aseismic slip (creep) on the top and bottom of the slab.
+* `pylithapp.problem.bc` Parameters for describing the boundary conditions that override the defaults.

 For aseismic slip we use the `KinSrcConstRate` kinematic source to prescribe a constant slip rate.
 We also adjust the nodesets used for the boundary conditions to remove overlap with the slab to allow the slab to move independently.